 We moved on again, exploring a couple of lesser known temples, Thommanon, and a slightly larger one, which I now can’t remember the name of.
 There are so many temples in the Angkor archaeological complex that it’s hard to know where to start!
 But the good thing is – it makes it easier to go off the beaten track!

 And so I couldn’t climb the steps of Ta Keo.
-And I had to be veeerrryy careful in my favourite temple, Ta Prohm.
+And I had to be veeerrryy careful clambering over rocks in my favourite temple, Ta Prohm.

 I adored Ta Prohm, and it kick started – and I apologise because this is going to sound SO hippie – my love of trees.
 It was one of the busier temples (perhaps it was the time of day, but it was much, much busier than Angkor Thom) but for good reason – I loved the way nature has reclaimed the temple and made it iconic.